Blog

 A deployment fails.
 Now what?

-Today, a developer facing a failed deployment has three options.. all bad.
+Today, a developer facing a failed deployment has three options, all bad.
 They can try to debug it themselves, which requires expertise in Docker, Kubernetes, cluster configuration, and application settings that most developers don't have.
 They can guess, changing random settings and retriggering deployments hoping something sticks, burning 30 minutes, an hour, sometimes more.
 Or they can open a ticket, ping a DevOps engineer on Slack, and wait.
 Meanwhile, the feature doesn't ship.

 Every failed deployment becomes a bottleneck.
 And the bottleneck always lands on the same few people.
+Now multiply that by the volume of code AI is helping your team produce.

 The Solution: Deployment Copilot

-The Qovery AI Copilot analyzes your failed deployment, identifies the root cause, and proposes a concrete fix — in seconds, not hours.
+The Qovery AI Copilot analyzes your failed deployment, identifies the root cause, and proposes a concrete fix in seconds, not hours.

 Invoke it directly from the deployment logs or deployment history view.
 The Copilot pulls together everything it needs automatically: application configuration and recent changes, deployment history and timing, application logs and metrics, Kubernetes events and node status.
 It correlates signals across all of these layers to tell you exactly what went wrong and how to fix it.